Problem

 Instead of re-hashing the entire website, the team came up with top 2 hypotheses.

-1) Hypothesis 1 - Adding a finance calculator for each vehicle will help a prospective customer determine monthly payments and the total cost of auto loan, thereby providing them with a tool to make a buying decision.
+1) Hypothesis 1 - Adding a finance calculator for each vehicle will help a prospective customer determine monthly payments and the total cost of auto loan, providing them with a crucial decision making tool.

-2) Hypothesis 2 - Allowing users to bookmark vehicles to compare and contrast.
-Users are likely narrowing down vehicles anyways to compare cost and features.
+2) Hypothesis 2 - Allowing users to bookmark vehicles for comparison will support their decision making process of narrowing down options by cost and features.

 Step 2: Experiment